wix/stylable/packages/webpack-plugin/webpack5-change-list.md

-(wip)

-With webpack 5 support for Stylable we bring many improvements for the webpack integration.
+### Add webpack v5 support to Stylable - WIP

+Our new webpack integration features many improvements from previous versions.

-1. Better tree shaking and inlining support
+1. Better code tree shaking and inlining support

-previously in webpack 4 stylable modules looked like this
+previously in webpack v4 stylable modules looked like this:
 ```js
 module.export = stylableRuntime.create({...})
 ```

-This did not allow webpack to optimize the usage of exports form the module.
+This did not allow webpack to optimize the usage of exports from the module.
-In webpack 5 Stylable modules uses `esm exports` and opt in to be fully optimized by webpack This means much smaller bundle size.
+In webpack v5 Stylable modules use `esm exports` and opt in to be fully optimized by webpack, this means much smaller bundle size.

-2. Smaller runtime size and memory usage.
+2. Smaller runtime size and memory usage

-3. Better of the shelf inclusion of necessary stylesheets in the build
+3. Better off the shelf inclusion of necessary stylesheets in the build.

-Auto include imported `@keyframes` and compose (extending of classes) usage.
+Auto include imported `@keyframes` and composition (extending of classes) usage.

-4. Support for `mini-css-extract-plugin`.

-Allow the plugin to emit css assets through `mini-css-extract-plugin` CSSModule mechanism.
+4. Support `mini-css-extract-plugin` flow - allow the plugin to emit css assets through `mini-css-extract-plugin` CSSModule mechanism.

 5. Better error reporting for duplicate namespaces

-## Breaking changes.
+## Breaking changes

 Most of the breaking changes are in the API structure and should not affect the behavior of the application.

+1. Drop `node v10` support

-### Plugin options have been simplified.
+2. Plugin configuration options have been simplified

 ```ts
 interface Options {